top of page

 Motorbikes in Thailand- To Rent or not to Rent??

-When I went to visit Mike in Nai Harn, he convinced me to ride on the back of his motorbike.
-He was a very careful driver, and I enjoyed the freedom riding a bike provided.
-But I was still sure that riding solo wasn’t for me.
+When I visited my friend Mike in Nai Harn, he convinced me to ride on the back of his motorbike.
+Despite being a careful driver, I was hesitant about riding solo.

-Fast forward 2 days after lots of walking and money spent on taxis.
-I rented my first motorbike for about $6 a day.
-The lady who rented it to me looked very concerned when I had no clue how to start it and hit the throttle and the ignition button at the same time.
+Two days later, tired of walking and spending money on taxis, I decided to rent my own motorbike for about $6 a day.
+When I picked it up, the lady who rented it to me looked concerned as I had no idea how to start it and ended up hitting the throttle and ignition button at the same time.

-I rode the mile to Mike’s house at 20km/hour, got off the bike, threw my helmet down, and proclaimed, “this thing is a death trap!”
-Mike helped me calm down and then told me to “man up,” which pissed me off just enough to get back on and learn to ride.
+I rode the mile to Mike's house at just 20km/hour, got off the bike, threw my helmet down in frustration, and declared, "This thing is a death trap!"
+Mike helped me calm down and then challenged me to "man up," which annoyed me enough to get back on the bike and learn to ride.

-The traffic in Thailand drives on the left-hand side of the road and no one really obeys the stop signs, so I went very slow that first day, yet I was proud to have faced my fears and to have learned a new skill.
-Mike told me I did great, but asked, “can you please try and go just a little bit faster tomorrow?”
-Within 2 days I was riding all around Phuket and even made it up and down to the Big Buddha in one piece.
+Driving on the left-hand side of the road in Thailand and the lack of adherence to stop signs made me nervous, so I took it slow that first day.
+Nonetheless, I was proud to have faced my fears and learned a new skill.
+Mike praised my progress but asked, "Can you please try to go a little faster tomorrow?"
+Within two days, I was riding all around Phuket and even made it up and down to the Big Buddha in one piece.

 Now, my first task when visiting a new place in Thailand (after securing my accommodation, of course) is to rent a motorbike.
 I always wear a helmet and never ride if I am planning to drink or party.
 I still go slow-ish and am mindful of the animals on the road, but I love it!
 I prefer the smaller, simple bikes...the Honda Scoopy I or Click.

-Fortunately, I only have 2 semi nerve-wracking experiences on my motorbike resume so far.
-One happened recently when I got stopped at my first police checkpoint.
-I was wearing my helmet, smiled at the policeman, and said “hello.”
-He took one look at me with my blonde hair and American accent and said “Madam, you may go."
-Police bribe averted!
+Fortunately, I have only had two semi-nerve-wracking experiences on my motorbike.
+The first was when I got stopped at my first police checkpoint.
+I was wearing my helmet, smiled at the policeman, and said, "Hello."
+He took one look at me with my blonde hair and American accent and said, "Madam, you may go."
+I was relieved to have avoided a potential police bribe.

-I refused to panic though and just turned around and cruised back down the hill as far as I could go.
+Unfortunately, it was not.
+I was in the middle of the jungle on a 25% grade slope when the last drop of gas in my tank expired.
+It was the worst place to run out of gas!
+Despite the situation, I refused to panic.
+I turned around and cruised back down the hill as far as I could.
 I left the bike on the side of the road, grabbed my water bottle, and walked 2 km until I found a roadside gas vending machine.
-There I filled my water bottle with 50 cents worth of gas and walked back to my bike to fill it.
-I was hot, tired, and sweaty but grateful for being able to deal with it on my own.
-PS- The rest of that day was fantastic!
+I filled my water bottle with 50 cents worth of gas and walked back to my bike to fill it up.
+Although I was hot, tired, and sweaty, I was grateful for being able to handle the situation on my own.
+The rest of the day was fantastic!

 Recent Posts